kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

 **Eventual Consistency**
   - 'If no new updates are made to a given data item, eventually all accesses to that item will **eventually** return the last updated value (but maybe not **immediately**).
     - Note: So it takes a moment to update all of the nodes?
 In that case, it's just how long that takes which determines if it's practically cause for concern.

+#### Denormalization in Apache Cassandra
+Because there are no joins in Apache Cassandra, denormalization (whereby you ensure that queries only have to use 1 table) is necessary. **So you need to consider queries first when designing your Apache Cassandra data model**

+Udacity Instructor: "One table per query is a good model" **Question:** Since we need to make a new table per query, there will be pressure to say "why don't we include *more* columns than we need for X query, just in case...
+How do we balance between adding ALL of the columns (covering every possible use case) and having so few columns that our tables can't adjust even for minor query changes?

+#### Cassandra Query Language (CQL)

 **Helpful links**
 - [Keys + Clustering Cols in Cassandra](https://www.bmc.com/blogs/cassandra-clustering-columns-partition-composite-key/)